ilma4/TestOracleGenerationKexTasks/solution.md

 No need to do complex work to check two `String` or `Integer` objects.

-I will can such classes and their instances 'trusted'.
+I will call such classes and their instances 'trusted'.
 Other are 'non-trusted'.

 #### Pros: